 Download the GridinSoft Anti-Malware installation file (install-antimalware-fix.exe).
 Double click it to run the installation.

 When the scan is over, click “Clean it” to get rid of the viruses.
-This operation is usually done in less than a minute, but if there are a lot of viruses, you may need to wait a little bit.
+This operation is usually done in less than a minute, but you may need to wait a little bit if there are many viruses.

 User Review( votes)